josh-works/josh-works.github.io/_posts/2025-02-20-evaluation-of-the-movie-frozen.md

 [I've written a little/lot about zoning, and how I perceive zoning to be precicely enough how america did/does things that round to ethnic cleansing.]({{ site.baseurl  }}{% link _posts/2020-08-17-1922-atlanta-zoning-plan-with-comments.md %})

 I wrote the above upon discovering a certain document that is what got enshrined/encoded in Ambler vs. Euclid, in 2926.
-Virtually every zoning ordinance that exists in America is rooted in some way in that document, in a way that seems clear to me from a few different frames.
+Virtually every zoning ordinance that exists in America is rooted in some way in that document, in a way that seems clear to me from a few different frames.[^dropping-hashes]

+[^dropping-hashes]: In the world of software, one encounters fancy identification labels called 'guids' or Globally Unique ID.
+It might look like `19e38c497fa028936823325fb6a57f25142f25152f5b086882c0fa38ab885538d364ffd8941cde001033b4d99d4fc5f35ea66d08d060fb6dd959b3d36f518e04` or in more likelihood, it'll look like `9542e1b6-a78b-4b11-8a01-16d1a8adf642`.
+If you google the first of those 'magic strings' you'll find a really specific blog post by Patio11 titled ['dropping hashes: an idiom used to demonstrate provenance of documents'](https://www.kalzumeus.com/essays/dropping-hashes/).
+If you google the second one, you'll find nothing.
+Also common in software are 'magic strings'.
+Some strange little string that keeps showing up in different places.
+Maybe it's the logs, maybe the codebase.
+Maybe it's '35ft' or `5000sq` or `16 dwelling units per acre` but when you see it first show up in one place, then another, they might be linked.
+The person who invented zoning _desperately wanted to live in a supremacist enclave and wanted to keep people of the global majority in ghettos, and was pretty damned successful._

 So, it's not _exclusively_ american, but it's some distillation of something representing the ideas of european-american-passing decendents of immigrants, and their idealized sense of social control, or whatever.